StoyanDimitrov/css-reload/README.md

 # CSS Reload

-Reload the current page CSS stylesheets using hot key, context menu or page action.
+Reload the current page CSS stylesheets using hotkey, context menu or page action.
 All three optional - visit the options page.

 **Note**: Currently the hotkey is Ctrl+F9 and can not be changed.
 If you are interrested please follow [the issue](https://github.com/StoyanDimitrov/css-reload/issues/2).